-- Ask for "VOC-free" and "water-based" materials. - If you are pregnant, don't work on or near remodeling projects. - Stay away from recently remodeled rooms. - For more information and resources, go to our website: https://prhe.ucsf.edu
+- Ask for "VOC-free" and "water-based" materials. - If you are pregnant, don't work on or near remodeling projects. - Stay away from recently remodeled rooms. - Learn more about safer materials at: http://tiny.ucsf.edu/remodeling

 Keep mercury out of your diet, home, and garbage.